A Quick Note & EXCERPT: “I Can’t Say That… Can I?” August 30, 2025

 Unfortunately, I can’t truthfully tell that story.

 Associate Justice Cook retired from the bench in 2001.
 John H. England Jr served as a justice on the Alabama Supreme Court justice from 1999 until 2001.
-(His son, John H. England, III is one of a handful of African American judges in Alabama’s federal courts.)
+(His son, John H. England, III is one of a handful of African American judges serving in Alabama’s federal courts.)
 According to the Brennan Center for Justice’s 2022 update, Alabama is currently one of 28 states with no Black justices.
 Furthermore, it is one of six states where Black residents make up at least 10% of the population.
 Specifically, 35% of Alabama’s population is classified as people of color and 27% of the total population identifies as Black.
 Yet, all nine of the Supreme Court justices, all five members of the Court of Criminal Appeals, and all five of the Court of Civil Appeals are white.

-Quite often, when statistics like this are presented, some people will say representation doesn’t matter as much as education and experience.
+Quite often, when statistics like these are presented, some people will say representation doesn’t matter as much as education and experience.
 Well, I am just grateful that more and more people are getting the education and the experience that puts them in the pipeline.
 That appreciation for the way things are changing is part of the practice of santoşā.
 If you ask me if I am actually satisfied and content to wait, I can honestly say that I have no choice; because I can’t (directly) do anything about it.
 And that acceptance (and awareness of what is and is not in my control) is the non-attachment part of the practice.
-Of course, the next logical question is: Well, when will you be satisfied?
-When will you be content?
-When posed with a similar question, SCOTUS associate justice Ruth Bader Ginsberg had a pretty succinct answer.
-I’m not sure if it would be my answer; but it is worth considering what the country would be like – what the world would be like – if the tables turned.

 “Supreme Court Justice Ruth Bader Ginsburg famously said, ‘I’m sometimes asked, “When will there be enough [women on the Supreme Court]?”
 And I say when there are nine.
 People are shocked.
 But there’d been nine men, and nobody’s ever raised a question about that.’